 In all cases your condition must be of long-standing (i.e. it must have lasted for 6 months or more and be anticipated to continue) and have a significant impact on the conduct of your daily life which, at University, includes an impact on your studies and engagement.

-For more information about eligibility see the GOV.UK page on Disabled Students' Allowances and their interactive guide.
-Student Finance England Forms for 2016/17 are now available.
+For more information about eligibility see the GOV.UK page on Disabled Students' Allowances.
+Student Finance England Forms for 2018/19 are now available.
 You can also view the video 'What are Disabled Students' Allowances?'.

 Postgraduate students and those without a student loan must complete an application form each year.
 Those with Student Finance accounts should indicate on their student loan application that they wish their DSA provision to continue for the next academic year.